hashicorp/consul/plugin/kubernetes/README.md

    will automatically perform a healthcheck and proxy to the healthy k8s API endpoint.
 * `tls` **CERT** **KEY** **CACERT** are the TLS cert, key and the CA cert file names for remote k8s connection.
    This option is ignored if connecting in-cluster (i.e. endpoint is not specified).
+* `kubeconfig` **KUBECONFIG** **CONTEXT** authenticates the connection to a remote k8s cluster using a kubeconfig file.
+It supports TLS, username and password, or token-based authentication.
+This option is ignored if connecting in-cluster (i.e. endpoint is not specified).
 * `namespaces` **NAMESPACE [NAMESPACE...]**, only exposes the k8s namespaces listed.
    If this option is omitted all namespaces are exposed
 * `labels` **EXPRESSION** only exposes the records for Kubernetes objects that match this label selector.